We are so glad you’re here! Below are some frequently asked questions:

 No, we do not accept state assistance to pay for tuition.

+Our CCS director of safety and security works to establish programs, procedures, and training to increase the safety of all CCS campuses.
 Emergency preparedness is a key way that we keep children safe on campus.
 We routinely rehearse procedures that our staff would use in the event of an emergency incident.
 We regularly conduct drills for fire, lockdown, shelter-in-place, evacuation to a mutual aid site, and earthquake.

 Other safety procedures on campus include the following: all staff members wear staff identification badges; all visitors are instructed to check in and out at the school office and to wear an identification badge while on campus; all outside doors remain locked throughout the day, and main doors are monitored; safe routes for traveling around campus are taught to students and reinforced routinely; playground times are supervised by a team of trained playground supervisors; dismissal procedures are monitored carefully; playground areas and routes to playground areas are off limits to vehicles during school hours; and students are always supervised and are not allowed to walk around campus alone.